zapatos24/dsc-full-ds-regression-intro-nyc-ds-060319/README.md

 ## Exploring our Data

-Once you've the cleaned data, you'll then do some further EDA (Exploratory Data Analysis) to check out the distributions of the various columns, examine the descriptive statistucs for the data set and to create some initial visualizations to better to understand the data set.
+Once you've the cleaned data, you'll then do some further EDA (Exploratory Data Analysis) to check out the distributions of the various columns, examine the descriptive statistics for the data set and to create some initial visualizations to better to understand the data set.

 ## Modeling our Data